$5409 AUD per person twin share

 This morning after breakfast, you will transfer to Awarta village for the commencement of your journey to Duma (approx. 5-7hrs) where your walk begins.

 Following the Masar Ibrahim al Khalil (Abrahams Path), you will traverse dirt tracks, passing shepherds with their flocks as you wind along their age old paths.
-Continue on through the cultivated Mediterranean-like landscape of olive groves, wheat fields and limestone villages of Palestine’s northern highlands.
+Continue on through the cultivated Mediterranean-like landscape of olive groves, wheat fields and limestone villages of the Palestinian territories northern highlands.
 Here you will learn about traditional plant medicines and herbal lore before stopping for lunch in Aqraba, where you will enjoy a traditional meal with a local family.

 On arrival in Duma this evening, join the locals as they sit around a camp fire and enjoy traditional Palestinian music and songs (and perhaps smoke the local nargeila water pipe).
 (B,L,D)